-- (1) Anhua is the holding company of Anyang Longyu (HK) Development Co., Ltd.("Anyang Longyu"), a major shareholder of the Company.
-Anyang Longyu holds approximately 27.63% of the issued share capital of the Company. - (2) Anyang Jiujiu is a joint venture between Jiutian Chemical Group Limited and Anyang Jiulong pursuant to which Anyang Jiulong holds 51% and Jiutian Chemical Group Limited holds 49% of the registered capital of Anyang Jiujiu.
+- (1) Anhua is the holding company of Anyang Longyu (HK) Development Co., Ltd.("Anyang Longyu"), a controlling shareholder of the Company.
+Anyang Longyu holds approximately 25.27% of the issued share capital of the Company via its nominee, Philip Securities Pte Ltd. Anhua is in turn a subsidiary of HNEC (defined below) which is one of the PRC's most significant coal mining company and a significant manufacturer in the chemical industry. - (2) Anyang Jiujiu is a joint venture between Jiutian Chemical Group Limited and Anyang Jiulong pursuant to which Anyang Jiulong holds 51% and Jiutian Chemical Group Limited holds 49% of the registered capital of Anyang Jiujiu.
 The effective interest of the Group in Anyang Jiujiu is therefore approximately 74%.
-However, it was assessed and concluded that the Group has no control but only significant influence over Anyang Jiuliong.
-As Anyang Jiulong is a subsidiary company of Anhua, Anhua would have control over Anyang Jiujiu through Anyang Jiulong.
-Accordingly, Anyang Jiujiu deemed to be a subsidiary of Anhua, the holding company of the controlling shareholder, and is considered to be an "interested person".
+However, it was assessed and concluded that the Group has no control but only significant influence over Anyang Jiujiu as the majority voting rights and representative of the board of the directors in Anyang Jiujiu are held by Anyang Jiulong.
+As Anyang Jiulong is a subsidiary company of HNEC, the parent of Anhua who is in turn the holding company of the controlling shareholder, Anyang Longyu.
+HNEC would have control over Anyang Jiujiu through Anyang Jiulong.